Nick Gravenites, Electric Flag Singer & Joplin Collaborator, Dies at 85

 Share This:

 Nick Gravenites, the Chicago-born singer-songwriter-musician best known as the lead vocalist for the short-lived soul-rock band the Electric Flag, died on Sept.
-18, 2024.
+18, 2024, in Santa Rosa, Calif.
 A statement on Gravenites’ Facebook page reads, “I regret to inform all of you that Nick passed away last night.
 Details to follow as they arrive.
 The Gravenites family appreciates all of the fans and loved ones who have been there for us during this time.”
 Gravenites was 85.

-No cause or place of death has been reported, but a GoFundMe page had been established some time ago to assist the artist with medical expenses.
+No cause of death has been reported, but a GoFundMe page had been established some time ago to assist the artist with medical expenses.
+Gravenites reportedly suffered from dementia and diabetes.

 In addition to his work with the Mike Bloomfield-led Flag in the late ’60s, Gravenites was also credited for his work as a songwriter for the Paul Butterfield Blues Band and Janis Joplin, and for his work with the late Quicksilver Messenger Service guitarist John Cipollina, the post-Joplin Big Brother and the Holding Company, and as a solo artist, most notably his 1969 album My Labors.